LucianoCanziani/devs/src/pages/blog/axios-post-form-data.md

 export default App;
 ```

+In the previous example, we just passed all the parameters we wanted to post as a query object.

 Check the full code with styles in my <a href="https://github.com/LucianoCanziani/Posting-Form-Data-With-Axios" target=”_blank”>GitHub Repo</a>.

-In the previous example, we just pass all the parameters we wanted to post as a query object.

 ## Conclusion

-After reading this article you should be able to realize who to post form data with Axios passing the parameters you want and uploading them to your server.
+After reading this article you should be able to realize who to post form data with Axios passing the parameters you want to be uploaded to your server.

 If you want to learn more about Axios you can check their <a href="https://axios-http.com/" target=”_blank”>official website</a>.